The 33rd Annual Lipinsky Family San Diego Jewish Arts Festival is coming

 -

-June 18 @ 7:30pm | New Village Arts Theatre
+July 13 & 14 @ 7:30pm | New Village Arts

-There’s a Place for Us A Celebration of Jewish Broadway Composers
+There's a Place for Us: A Celebration of Jewish Broadway Composers | Rehearsal

-There’s a Place for Us A Celebration of Jewish Broadway Composers
+There's a Place for Us: A Celebration of Jewish Broadway Composers | June 29, 2025

-Joan* and Irwin Jacobs | Prebys Foundation | The Lipinsky Family
+Joan* and Irwin Jacobs | The Lipinsky Family

 Follow San Diego JFest on social